 The ideal income tax, some people say, would be 0 percent of net income.

-The sixteenth edition of CMOS makes this clear: Chicago’s general rule is to spell out zero through one hundred.
+The seventeenth edition of CMOS makes this clear: Chicago’s general rule is to spell out zero through one hundred.
 See paragraph 9.2.